athertahir/python-machine-learning-by-example/Lab Guides/Chapter07/Episode_6.md

 **Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

-All Notebooks are present in `work` folder.
+All Notebooks are present in `work/python-machine-learning-by-example` folder.

+You can open the Jupyter Notebook at `<host-ip>:<port>/lab/workspaces/lab6_Logistic_Regression`

 Converting categorical features to numerical – one-hot encoding and ordinal encoding
 ------------------------------------------------------------------------------------